Kanchanaburi Golf Courses | Play Golf at the River Kwai

 (countryside course popular with locals)

 Mida Golf Club is located around 35 minutes West of Kanchanaburi off Highway 3229.
-The golf course was originally developed under the name Lion Hills Golf & Country Club.
+The golf course initially developed under the name Lion Hills Golf & Country Club.
 However, in 2010 the course and surrounding resort areas was sold and renamed.

 (challenging Nicklaus design; nice surroundings)